-Brendan O'Connor is the founder and DSS of Malice Afterthought, Inc., the security consultancy and software shop.
+Brendan lives in Seattle, WA, where he works for Leviathan Security Group, and dotes on his two cats when he isn't consulting elsewhere in the world.
+Brendan O'Connor is also the founder and DSS of Malice Afterthought, Inc., the security consultancy and software shop.
 When not doing client work, he pursues his own research interests in identity and privacy, wearable computing, autonomous aircraft, and emergency and failsafe communication, the last facilitated by his Amateur Extra ham radio license (K3QB).